naderAsadi/naderAsadi.github.io/_pages/about.md

 ---

 I’m currently a Research Scientist at [Haiper](https://haiper.ai), where we are building foundation models for text-to-video generation.
-Previously I worked at Huawei Canada on the parameter-efficient tuning and alignment of LLMs.

 I'm interested in multimodal foundation models, generative models, and designing perception systems.
 My goal is to create interactive world models that can generate photorealistic and explorable environments.

+Previously, I worked at Huawei - Noah's Ark Lab on the parameter-efficient tuning and alignment of LLMs.
-I did my Computer Science Master's studies at [Mila](https://mila.quebec/en) and Concordia University, advised by [Eugene Belilovsky](https://eugenium.github.io/) and collaborating with [Rahaf Aljundi](https://rahafaljundi.com/).
+I did my Computer Science Master's studies at [Mila](https://mila.quebec/en) and Concordia University, advised by [Eugene Belilovsky](https://eugenium.github.io/) and collaborating with [Rahaf Aljundi](https://scholar.google.com/citations?user=YLh7yrwAAAAJ&hl=en).
 I worked on the generalization and continual/decentralized training of deep neural networks.

 Apart from my research I also enjoy working on open source projects and generative art.
 Check out my projects for more!